marco97pa/Track-Companion/README.md

 # Contribute
 You can make a new branch and add a feature.
 You can also add new UI elements or fragments if your new feature is not correlate to existing Fragments or UI elements

+# Thanks to
+This project is partially based on the work of @The-Firexx and his [Trackmania API Documentation](https://github.com/The-Firexx/trackmania2020apidocumentation)